alexdriaguine/simple-toggl/README.md

 ### set-pid

 This is optional.
-Set a project id for your tasks
+Set a project id for your tasks.

 ```sh
 toggl set-pid <pid>